tormarod/destinos-THAC/README.md

 - **Competition Depth**: For scenario 3, users can configure how many preferences of higher priority users should be simulated as unavailable (1-20)
 - **Rate Limiting**: Allocation requests are rate-limited per user to prevent abuse (configurable via environment variable)
 - **User-Specific Allocation**: The system now supports efficient user-specific allocation without processing all submissions
+- **Demand-Driven Caching**: Intelligent server-side caching that only refreshes when users are actively requesting allocations, reducing DynamoDB reads by 90%+
+- **Duplicate Prevention**: Multi-layer protection against duplicate submissions with client-side cooldown and server-side request ID tracking
+- **Real-time Monitoring**: IP logging and cache statistics for performance tracking and debugging

+## 🚀 Demand-Driven Caching System

+The application implements an intelligent caching system that dramatically reduces DynamoDB read costs while maintaining data freshness:

+### How It Works

+1. **Request-Driven Activation**: When a user makes an allocation request, the season is marked as "active"
+2. **Smart Refresh Logic**: Cache is refreshed every 15 minutes (configurable) ONLY if the season is active
+3. **Automatic Inactivity Detection**: If no requests come in for 15+ minutes, the season becomes "inactive" and stops refreshing
+4. **Resume on Demand**: When users return to an inactive season, the cache is refreshed immediately

+### Benefits

+- **90%+ Reduction in DynamoDB Reads**: Only refresh when users are actually active
+- **Zero Waste**: No background refreshes during inactive periods
+- **Always Fresh Data**: Active seasons get regular updates
+- **Automatic Scaling**: More active seasons get more attention
+- **Cost Optimization**: Pay only for what you use

+### Cache Lifecycle

+- **Active Period (0-15 min)**: Regular 15-minute refreshes
+- **Inactive Period (15+ min)**: Season marked inactive, next request triggers fresh refresh

+### Monitoring

+Use the `/api/cache-stats` endpoint to monitor cache performance, hit rates, and season activity.

+## 🛡️ Duplicate Prevention System

+The application implements a comprehensive multi-layer duplicate prevention system to handle network issues and user behavior:

+### Client-Side Protection

+- **Visual Feedback**: Submit button shows countdown timer during cooldown period
+- **Persistent Cooldown**: Uses localStorage to maintain cooldown across page refreshes
+- **Request ID Generation**: Each submission attempt gets a unique request ID
+- **Submission State Tracking**: Prevents rapid clicks and multiple submissions

+### Server-Side Protection

+- **Request ID Tracking**: Prevents processing the same request multiple times
+- **Cooldown Enforcement**: 15-second cooldown between submissions per user
+- **Memory Management**: Automatic cleanup of old tracking data
+- **Cache Invalidation**: Ensures fresh data after submissions

+### Benefits

+- **Network Resilience**: Handles poor connections and timeouts gracefully
+- **User Experience**: Clear feedback and prevents accidental duplicates
+- **Data Integrity**: Ensures each submission is processed exactly once
+- **Performance**: Minimal overhead with automatic cleanup

 ## 🎨 Frontend Features